Community Based Clinical Training

 Hospital Orientation for Students in Clinical Training

-Please read over the Orientation Materials and the Medical Student Administrative Policy then sign either the GRU Medical Student Agreement or the PCOM or Mercer Medical Student Agreement AND the Medical Student Record Release.
+Please read over the Orientation Materials and the Medical Student Administrative Policy then sign either the MCG Medical Student Agreement or the PCOM or Mercer Medical Student Agreement AND the Medical Student Record Release.

 Then, email these forms to Cheryl Harper at firstname.lastname@example.org.
 These must be completed no later than one week before your rotation.